yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/loader.md

 metadata:
   title: Loader
   description: >-
-    The loader is displayed from when the One Time Token is created until the merchant calls `yuno.hideLoader()` or `yuno.continuePayment()`.
+    The loader is displayed from when the one-time token is created until the merchant calls `yuno.hideLoader()` or `yuno.continuePayment()`.
 This way, the user experience is improved because they will see the loader while the merchant creates the payment.